Salamek/chromium-kiosk/.docs/README.md

 sync
 ```

-3) After successful boot of your Raspberry Pi, you can continue with installation by fallowing steps for [Debian](#debian)
+3) After successful boot of your Raspberry Pi, you can continue with installation by following steps for [Debian](#debian)

 ## Configuration